 experiments, Kandinsky’s abstract symphonies, and Warhol’s pop

 art icons, each challenging the boundaries of form and meaning.
-Another

 Olympia Zentrum and BMW